rrthomas/misc/README.md

 ## [lp2](lp2) (Perl)

 Print files two-sided on a one sided printer by printing the even and then the odd pages.
-It's set up to work sensibly on my printer (straight paper path, pages come out face down).
+It’s set up to work sensibly on my printer (straight paper path, pages come out face down).
 It works with any file type that CUPS can print.

 ## [thumbify](thumbify) (Perl)